What we know about the shooter who killed 2 and wounded 17 in Minneapolis

 Officials identified the shooter as Robin Westman, 23, and said Westman was found dead in the parking lot from what they believe was a self-inflicted gunshot.
 Minneapolis Police Chief Brian O’Hara said authorities were searching a vehicle in the parking lot believed to be the shooter’s and three associated residences in the area.
 They also were scouring content that Westman allegedly scheduled to be released on YouTube and has since been removed from the platform.

-The FBI is investigating this shooting as an act of domestic terrorism and hate crime targeting Catholics, officials said.
+The FBI is investigating Wednesday’s shooting as an act of domestic terrorism and hate crime targeting Catholics, officials said.

 The shooter — armed with a rifle, shotgun and pistol — approached the side of the church at Annunciation Catholic School and shot through the windows toward the children sitting in the pews during Mass just before 8:30 a.m.

-O'Hara said Westman used all three weapons and fired dozens of rounds.
-Westman tried to barricade the doors with a wooden plank on the side of the church where he was shooting.
+O’Hara said Westman used all three weapons, fired dozens of rounds and tried to barricade the doors on one side of the church.

 Westman legally purchased the weapons, had no known criminal history and acted alone, the chief said.